 Paul's public service interests are swarm removal and mentoring newbie's, consulting about removing bees from structures, presenting programs on the health benefits of hive productsand selling hive products.

-Paul is a fourth generation beekeeper who grew up in the Appalachian Mountains of North East Tennessee.
-He is now a hobbyist beekeeper residing in Hall County, Georgia.
+Paul is a fourth-generation beekeeper who grew up in the Appalachian Mountains of North East Tennessee.
+He is now a hobbyist beekeeper residing in Wilson County, Tennessee.
 Of the many hobbies he has enjoyed over the years, apiculture has turned out to be a wonderful combination of entomology, woodworking, design engineering, selective breeding, product development, sales and marketing.
 He has found beekeeping to be not only of personal interest but also a topic of great interest to the general public.
 Through public speaking, workshops, festivals and fairs, he has received great satisfaction in being an ambassador for the cause of honey bees and the practice of apiculture.

-Paul is a member of the Forsyth County Beekeepers Club, the Tri-County Beekeepers, the Georgia Beekeepers Association, the Eastern Apicultural Society of North America and the American Beekeeping Federation.
+Paul is a member of the Eastern Apicultural Society of North America and the American Beekeeping Federation.
 Along with being a Georgia Master Beekeeper he is also a Montana Master Beekeeper certified by the University of Montana.
 In addition to his interests in beekeeping, Paul is an FAA Certified Airline Transport Pilot as well as a Certified Flight Instructor.
-He enjoys the outdoors, hunting and long range marksmanship.
+He enjoys the outdoors, hunting and long-range marksmanship.
 He graduated from the United States Military Academy, West Point, New York with a degree in engineering and served in the United States Army as a paratrooper and an Army Ranger.
 After his military service he has worked for several corporations involved in electronics manufacturing.

-Paul helps new beekeepers, collects swarms and provides classroom presentations on honey bees and apiculture.
+Paul helps new beekeepers and provides classroom presentations on honey bees and apiculture.

 Linda Tillman has been interested in beekeeping since the 70s when she checked out all the books she could find in the Nashville library on how to have bees in your backyard.
 With raising children, finishing graduate school, and starting a career along the way, she didn’t actually begin keeping bees until 2006.